fmdz387/cli-ai/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A simple command-line AI assistant for Linux that translates natural language into shell commands.
+A simple Unix-based command-line AI assistant that translates natural language into shell commands.

 ## Note
 - API key is stored securely in your system's keyring and is not shared outside of this machine.